tharzen/php-interpreter/README.md

 ### Memory Model
 The implementation of variable system is based on abstract model defined in [PHP langspec - memory model](https://github.com/php/php-langspec/blob/master/spec/04-basic-concepts.md#the-memory-model).

+Traditionally, an environment is linked with its outer or enclosed environment thus it could be a linked list.
+And environments in this interpreter is contained by a Map.
+After the program exit one environment, we may destroy it or store it since the program may access some environments or some variables in them again such as `namespace`, `anonymous function`, `static`.

+Each environment has one "bind" which contains 3 connected maps: vslot, vstore, hstore which represents a whole variable model in this environment.

 ### Development
-1. variable
+- variable
-   1. array (ordered map)
+   - array (ordered map)
-2. assignment
+- assignment
-3. loop
+- loop
-4. conditional
+- conditional
-5. function
+- function
-6. class
+- class

 ## Built With
 - [php-parser v3.0.0-prerelease.8](https://github.com/glayzzle/php-parser).